Stan Sayres Memorial Park

 (206) 684-4075 | Contact Us TTY Phone: (206) 233-1509

-SPECIAL ANNOUNCEMENTSStan Sayres Park and boat ramps will be closed on Saturday, June 28th at 10pm for the Big Day of Play.
-No vehicles will be permitted to remain in the parking lot after 10pm.
-The boat ramp and parking lot will reopen Sunday, June 29th at 5pm.
+SPECIAL ANNOUNCEMENTSStan Sayres parking lot and boat ramps will be closed on Sunday, June 28th for the Big Day of Play.
+No vehicles will be permitted to remain in the parking lot after 10pm on Saturday, June 27th.
+The boat ramp and parking lot will reopen Sunday, June 28th at 5pm.

 Click to skip down to: